 Our Native Irises: Dwarf Woodland Irises

-Iris cristata is commonly found growing in calcareous soils, in rich wooded slopes and floodplain forests in dappled shade.
+Iris tenuis is commonly found growing in leafy organic soils, in sunny openings in Douglas fir forest.